Kitura/Kitura-StencilTemplateEngine/README.md

 var context: [String: [[String:Any]]] =
     [
         "articles": [
-            ["title" : "Using Stencil with Swift", "author" : "IBM Swift"], ["title" : "Server-Side Swift with Kitura", "author" : "Kitura"], ]
+            ["title" : "Using Stencil with Swift", "author" : "Kitura"], ["title" : "Server-Side Swift with Kitura", "author" : "Kitura"], ]
     ]